eadouglas/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

+Git is valuable to a team of developers because it can monitor and control code changes made during development across several people or teams.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.